BVAccel/v-commerce/README.md

-# gulp-vue
+# v-commerce

 ## Project Setup

-gulp-vue uses yarn for dependency management, webpack for JavaScript compilation, and gulp for task orchestration.
+v-commerce uses yarn for dependency management, webpack for JavaScript compilation, and gulp for task orchestration.

 ```
 # install dependencies